 Basal implants are the most advanced implants, successful for any condition of bone.
-Basal implants can be used on patients with any bone density and any bone volume.
-Basal implants engage the highly dense cortical bone which has least propensity for resorption.
-Basal bone is present in everyone, despite severe bone loss due to gum disease or loss of teeth.
+It can be used on patients with any bone density and any bone volume.
+These implants engage the highly dense cortical bone which has least propensity for resorption.
+Basal-bone is present in everyone, despite severe bone loss due to gum disease or loss of teeth.
 As such, they are highly recommended for patients who are in need of bone grafts and sinus lift.

 Any implant engaging the cortex of basal bone is termed “Basal Implant”.

 - Conventional implants or axial implants are placed through the 1st cortex and then their tip rests in the spongy bone.

 - The implant requires adequate density and volume of bone.
 For inadequate bone, bone grafting and sinus lift is needed.

 - After few years, crestal bone loss results in loss of cortical bone support and loss of implant.